Drum Dampening: The Ultimate Guide

 - For a milder dampening effect, you can cut a newspaper into strips and partly fill your bass drum with this.
 This helps to control the higher frequencies, while still allowing your bass drum to remain more open sounding.

 All of the above techniques are often used in the recording studio to get a more focused and punchy bass drum sound.
+Stuffing your bass drum is a very effective way to stop your bass drum ringing out.
 Just remember that the more you put in, the more you’ll reduce your volume, so this may not always be great for live playing (especially without a bass drum microphone).
-If you need to make your bass drum quieter, completely stuffing it with a blanket (or thick foam) can be the solution… This can be great to make your drums quiet for practice.
+If you need to make your bass drum quieter, completely stuffing it with a blanket (or thick foam) can be a great solution.

 Make Your Own Felt Bass Drum Dampening Strips